 The most advanced liners are the liquid category.
 They can be unforgiving if you make mistakes, but once you master the delicacy needed for proper application, these inky beauties are unparalleled at creating cat-eyes and other dramatic eye shapes.
 They are the messiest of the three, which is why it’s crucial to find a technique that works for you and will help you avoid turning your eyelid into what looks like a third-grader’s art project.

-#3.
-Choose the right color: You don’t always have to go with classic black, especially if you are just starting out.
+You don’t always have to go with classic black, especially if you are just starting out.
 Brown and light gray are great training colors when you’re trying a new technique as they are less stark and much more forgiving if you make a mistake.
 You can also make your eyes appear brighter and more vibrant by using a color-enhancing shade.
 For blue gazes that means picking something in the warm browns, bronze, or copper family.
 Green beauties should try violets and purples, while brown-eyed girls can go bold with bright blues or keep it simple with navy.
 Hazel eyes, with their multi-tonal colors, have the option to play up either the browns or greens in their eyes.
 To make them look browner, try rich earth tones, gold, and green.
-Bring out the green by using bronze or eggplant.
+Bring out green by using bronze or eggplant chromas.

-#5.
-Line your waterline in nude for bright eyes: Instead of using black on your inner rims, choose a nude shade for a doe-eyed effect.
+Instead of using black on your inner rims, choose a nude shade for a doe-eyed effect.
 This is a perfect trick for when you’re tired and want to look more awake.
 It’s great for hiding red, post-cry-fest eyes.
 You can also use a champagne or metallic rose hue to really brighten things up.
 Trying applying it to both the waterline and smudged into the inner corner of your eye for a more ethereal effect.
-Try Maybelline New York Eye Studio Lasting Drama Waterproof Gel Pencil in Soft Nude.
+Try IT Cosmetics No-Tug Gel Eyeliner.

-#9.
-Give your liquid liner time to dry: Avoid any smudging while your liquid liner is still wet by keeping your eyes closed for 30 seconds after applying.
-You can also lock it in even more by dipping a small shadow brush in translucent powder and gently dabbing it over top of the (dried) line.
+Avoid any smudging while your liquid liner is still wet by keeping your eyes closed for 30 seconds after applying.
+You can also lock it in even more by dipping a small shadow brush in translucent powder, we love the Dermablend Translucent Setting Powder for this, and gently dabbing it over top of the (dried) line.
 If you want to get really fancy, use a complimentary eyeshadow to set and amp up the color.

-#10.
-Use a primer: When you take pains to draw a gorgeous cat-eye, you don’t want it rubbing off after a couple hours.
-Use an eye primer first to create a base that will help your liner last all day.
-Try Urban Decay Eyeshadow Primer Potion.
+When you take pains to draw a gorgeous cat-eye, you don’t want it rubbing off after a couple hours.
+Use an eye primer like the Urban Decay Eyeshadow Primer Potion to create a base that will help your eyeliner last all day.